cececlar/sentify/README.md

 The **magnitude** score of a text is represented as a number between 0 and +inf.
 The magnitude score represents the extent to which emotional language (whether positive or negative) is present in a text.
 A higher magnitude score indicates more frequent expressions of emotion.

 A text with a **sentiment score** falling within the neutral range could indicate either that the text is low-emotion, or that there are both positive and negative emotions expressed within the text.
 In such cases, the **magnitude** score can be used to assess the extent to which emotional language is present in a text.
 For example, it can be inferred that a text with a **sentiment score** of 0 and a **magnitude score** of 0.1 is truly neutral in tone, while a text with a **sentiment score** of 0 and a **magnitude score** of 3.6 contains frequent instances of emotional language, both positive and negative.

-The Google Cloud Natural Language API offers developers a machine learning model for natural language processing in the form of a REST API.
-Natural language processing is a field at the intersection of linguistics, computer science, and artificial intelligence.
-The goal of natural language processing is to program computers so that they have the ability to comprehend human speech.
-Examples of this technology that are used frequently in daily life include Siri/Alexa, predictive text in text messaging, auto-correct, and the syntax highlighting of word processing platforms like Google Docs when spelling or grammatical errors are detected.

 ## The goals of this project are: